krrishexe/Reaxt/SteelEye/steeleye/README.md

 ## 3).
 Please fix, optimize, and/or modify the component as much as you think is necessary.

-- The optimised and updated code is cleaned
+- The optimised and updated code is first cleaned and then pushed to the [github repository](https://github.com/krrishexe/Reaxt/tree/main/SteelEye/steeleye/src)